Jessa Crispin

 Jessa Crispin (born c.
-1978 in Lincoln, Kansas) is a critic, author, feminist, and the editor-in-chief of Bookslut, a litblog and webzine founded in 2002.
+1978 in Lincoln, Kansas) is an American critic, author, feminist, and the editor-in-chief of Bookslut, a litblog and webzine founded in 2002.
 She has published five books, most recently What is Wrong with Men: Patriarchy, the Crisis of Masculinity, and How (of Course) Michael Douglas Films Explain Everything (2025).

 Early life

 Crispin is from Lincoln, Kansas; she has described both her hometown and upbringing in her family as very conservative.
 She attended Baker University in Kansas for two years before leaving without a degree.

 Literary career

 Crispin began her literary career as publishing outsider who started her blog Bookslut on the side while working at Planned Parenthood in Austin, Texas.
 She eventually came to support herself by writing and editing the site full-time.
 Bookslut ran for 14 years, with the last issue announced in May 2016.
 Bookslut received mentions in many national and international newspapers, including The New York Times Book Review and The Washington Post.

 In 2005, Crispin kept a diary about her work on books for The Guardian.
 Crispin had a regular column in the online cultural journal The Smart Set, published by Drexel University.
 She was a book critic for NPR and contributor to PBS's Need to Know.
 She has written for the New York Times, the Washington Post, Chicago Sun-Times and The Globe and Mail, among other publications.
 She wrote the afterword to Melville House Books' reissue of Heinrich Böll's Billiards at Half-Past Nine.